ENO JungleNest Review

 Our Analysis and Test Results

 The design of the Junglenest is a standard end-gathered one.
 It is about average in length at 10-feet and a little narrower than some of the wide day-use models but on par in width with most backcountry models.
-Therefore it's comfort ranks with some of our other favorite end-gathered models.
-It's large enough to get a nice diagonal position for a fairly flat lay but there are no special features that add to the comfort.
+Therefore its comfort ranks with some of our other favorite end-gathered models.
+It's large enough to get a nice diagonal position for a fairly flat lay, but no special features add to the comfort.

 The Junglenest weighs 20 ounces for the hammock and bug net plus another 4 ounces for the Helios suspension straps.
-If you pair that with an 18-ounce tarp like the ENO Profly Sil you'll come in right around 42 ounces, similar to the ENO Sublink system, Warbonnet Blackbird, and Sea to Summit Pro Double system.
+If you pair that with an 18-ounce tarp like the ENO Profly Sil, you'll come in right around 42 ounces, similar to many of the other hammock shelters we tested.

 Ease of Set Up